jdcloudcom/en/documentation/IoT/IoT-Edge/Introduction/Benefits.md

 ## Intelligence

-Provide local data processing, AI learning, deduction, identification and other capabilities, which enable a certain AI computing and deduction capabilities.
+Provide capacities such as local data processing, AI learning, deduction and identification and keep cloud calculation capacity down to the edge.

 ## Convenience

- Support multiple protocols to rapidly and conveniently access various terminal devices, sensors to IoT Hub Service.
+ Support multiple protocols to rapidly and conveniently access various terminal devices, sensors to IoT Core Service.

 ## Real Time